Yureien/YABin/README.md

 Remember to modify `SALT` to something secure if you plan on using user accounts.

 You can disable or enable public registration by modifying the `PUBLIC_REGISRATION_ENABLED` variable to `true` or `false`.

+You can enable custom paste paths for everyone with the variable `PUBLIC_CUSTOM_PATHS_ENABLED`.
+If it is `false`, only users who are logged in can use custom paths.

 By default, if no e-mail services are configured, all user accounts will be marked as validated.
 To enable e-mail validation, please configure the `MAIL_*` variables.